LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-In order to deploy an application with Cloud Foundry, you first must define what your application is, and how it should be run.
+In order to deploy an application with Cloud Foundry, you first must define what your application is and how it should be run.
 Cloud Foundry uses a ``manifest.yml`` file to manage this configuration.
 Create a file at the root of the project named ``manifest.yml``.
 And add the following lines.